-ASSIGNMENT SUMMARY

-ENGLISH ☐ Social Studies: Making a Bead Loom

-☐ Alphabetize and define vocabulary words, and use them in sentences. sturdy cardboard box (about the size of an adult shoebox)

-☐ Take a spelling quiz. ruler

-☐ Identify subjects and predicates in sentences. pencil
+- Alphabetize and define vocabulary words, and use them in sentences. - Take a spelling quiz. - □ Identify subjects and predicates in sentences. - Compose simple, compound, and complex sentences. - Create sentences and identify subjects and predicates.

-☐ Compose simple, compound, and complex sentences.☐ Identify words with prefixes and suffixes. stapler cotton crochet thread #30 (or something similar)

-SOCIAL STUDIES ·

-☐ Read "Andrew Jackson."
+Read "Andrew Jackson."

-☐ Reflect and write about the forced relocation of Native Americans.

-☐ Activity: Making a Bead Loom
+- Reflect and write about the forced relocation of Native Americans. - Activity: Making a Bead Loom lucrative volatile captor duel humble

-MATERIALS